thedatabuddy/BikeLaneDemandEstimation/README.md

-# Bike Lane Recommender System (Project Under Development)
+# Bike Lane Demand Estimation Model (Project Under Development)

 This is a project that tries to analyze various conditions of a road and tries to recommend the need of a bike lane based on the features of the input road.